Profile - Thomas

 MoldFront with cable

-An uneven flow front can be caused by these different influences:
+An uneven flow front can be caused by these various factors:

 • Changes in material properties